luisrossim/lobo-pwa/README.md

-# lobo-pwa
+# Lobo PWA

-PWA Churrasqueiras Lobo
+This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.1.3.